-- a) to provide for and or permit housing, to facilitate the delivery of the affordable housing needs of the local area. - b) to permit proposals for small scale employment development to meet the needs of the local area. - c) to protect and enhance the district shopping centre and community facilities which serve the town and rural hinterland. - d) to ensure developments permitted contribute to the protection and enhancement of the town's special qualities. - e) to permit proposals that assist in delivering improved traffic management in the town.
+- a) to provide for and or permit housing, to facilitate the delivery of the affordable housing needs of the local area (see Policy 47, Policy 48 and Policy 49). - b) to permit proposals for small scale employment development to meet the needs of the local area (see Policy 44). - c) to protect and enhance the district shopping centre and community facilities which serve the town and rural hinterland and visitors (see Policy 39, Policy 53, Policy 54 and Policy 55). - d) to ensure developments permitted contribute to the protection and enhancement of the town's special qualities (see Policy 8). - e) to permit proposals that assist in delivering improved traffic management in the town(see Policy 57).